shikangbiao/CIDNet_extension/README.md

-# CIDNet_extension
-# The code will be released soon.
+# The official implementation of HVI-CIDNet+ will be open-sourced soon—stay tuned!